Salty Kalamata olives, zesty capers and fresh parsley combine to create an incredibly flavorful spread with this homemade tapenade recipe!

 - Taste and add more salt for saltiness or lemon juice for zest.

-- Transfer the mixture to a sealable jar and store it in the fridge for up to a week.
+- Transfer the mixture to a sealable jar.